Dry Eye Relief in Seattle | Cannon EyeCare Experts

 -

-Position screens below eye level to minimize tear evaporation.
+Position screens slightly below eye level to minimize tear evaporation while improving ergonomics.

 -